equinix/terraform-provider-equinix/docs/resources/ecx_l2_connection.md

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported:

 - `uuid` - Unique identifier of the connection
-- `status` - Status of the connection
+- `status` - Status of the connection on ECXF side
+- `provider_status` - status of the connection at the service provider's end
-- `redundant_uuid` - Unique identifier of the redundant connection (i.e. secondary connection)
+- `redundant_uuid` - Unique identifier of the redundant connection
+(i.e. secondary connection)
+- `redundancy_type` - type of connection, either primary or secondary

 ## Update operation behavior

-As for now, update of ECXF L2 connection implies removal of old connection (in redundant scenario - both primary and secondary connections), and creation of new one, with required set of attributes.
+Update of most arguments will force replacement of a connection (including related redundant connection in HA setup).

+Following arguments can be updated. **NOTE** that ECXF may still forbid updates depending on current connection state, used service provider or number of updates requested during the day.

+- `name`
+- `speed` and `speed_unit`